Why is a series set in Maine making me run around Ohio?

 Pages: 336

-Format: Paperback Buy on Amazon
+Format: Paperback Amazon

 When magic meets mundane, sparks fly: these are exciting times in Archers Beach, Maine!
 A unprecedented Early Season has united townies and carnies in an effort to expand into a twelve-month resort, recapturing the town's former glory.
 Kate Archer, owner-operator of the vintage wooden carousel, is caught up in the excitement—and is quite possibly the cause of it.
 Kate leads a double life, as a carny and as Guardian of the land.
 Her recent return to the home she had forsaken has changed the town's luck—for the better—and energized the trenvay—earth and water spirits who are as much citizens of the Beach as their mundane counterparts.
 But the town's new energy isn't the only change afoot.
 Joe Nemeier, the local drug lord, whose previous magical consultant was vanquished by Kate, has acquired a new ally—and this one plays with fire.